What kayak is the best for kayak sailing ?

 For those of you who do not already own a kayak here are some thoughts.
 All kayaks will sail nicely.
 The question “What kind of kayak should I buy specifically for kayak sailing?” is an open-ended question that is easy to answer.
 95+% of the time, it will be determined by what kayak you like without even considering a sail.
 What you like, your budget and what is available in your area are the most important factors.
 Both sit-on-top kayaks and sit-inside kayaks are fine for rigging a Falcon Sail on.

 If you do not have an opinion about what kayak to get, it is a good idea to go for an inexpensive beginner kayak that will get you on the water quickly.
 You can put a sail on your first kayak then move your sail to your next kayak and kayaks.
 The inexpensive beginner kayaks are easy to sell so do not get hung up on which first kayak to go for.
 If it works for you, start with a inexpensive short wide sit inside kayak.
-Inexpensive kayaks sail just as well and are better in some ways than the more advanced kayaks for kayak sailing.
+Inexpensive kayaks sail just as well and are better for the early stages of learning to sail, than the more advanced kayaks.
 With experience kayaking and kayak sailing, your skills and knowledge will grow and your likes and dislikes will evolve.
 The main general rule will always stay the same.
 The kayak you like without a sail is nearly always the very best kayak for you for kayak sailing.

-If you are wondering what kayak you will like, a wider more stable kayak is a better option.
-Kayaks, about 25 inches wide, are moderately stable, and wider kayaks are even more stable.
+If you are wondering what kayak you will like, it is easy to conclude a wider more stable kayak is a better option.
+If you have no opinion on what kayak you like, it means you are a beginner.
+Kayaks, about 25 inches wide, are moderately stable, and wider kayaks are even more stable which is great for learning how to kayak and how to kayak sail.
 Wider kayaks that are not too wide / under 32 inches sail great.
 Even wider yet kayaks sail great, but most kayakers prefer lighter and easier to manage kayaks.
 If you like wide kayaks, sail propulsion is even more desirable as they are not as efficient and the free sail propulsion is a even bigger bonus.

 A lot of people enjoy sailing their kayaks as short as 8 feet long.
 They are easy to move and store and tend to be less expensive.
 Kayaks 8 feet long have limited deck space, which is less desirable, but that is not a major problem.
 12 feet long kayaks are long enough for most kayak sailors to feel as though there is more than enough space.
 If you happen to own a kayak that is longer or would like a longer kayak that is fine.
 Longer kayaks tend to be more expensive, take more effort to transport, and are more difficult to store.
 Longer kayaks tend to have a slightly longer learning curve but that is not a major issue.
 That is part of the fun.